By Dr. Josh Axe

 You can use/take collagen supplements in the morning, afternoon, evening or right before bed, whichever you prefer.

-How Should You Consume and Use Collagen?
+How Should You Use Collagen?

 The top ways to consume more collagen include: